J-Ramalho/industRial/docs/2_toolbox.md

 All industry specific tools applied throughout this book are available in the form of packages of the programming language R. As with all open source code, they're all available for download with freedom to modification and at no cost.

 The amount of packages available is extremely large and growing very fast.
 When selecting new packages it is recommended to check the latest package update.
 Packages that have had no improvements since more than a couple of years should be questioned.
 The field evolves rapidly and compatibility and other issues can become painful.
-A way to obtain statistics on package history is on [metacran](https://www.r-pkg.org/) or [RStudio package manager](https://packagemanager.rstudio.com/).
+Two ways of obtaining statistics on package history are [metacran](https://www.r-pkg.org/) and [RStudio package manager](https://packagemanager.rstudio.com/).

-Additionally an original package with the name `{industRial}` has been developed as a companion package for this book.
+Additionally an original package named `{industRial}` has been developed as a companion package for this book.

 ### Installation {#installation}